 What sales are exempt from the Washington Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Washington completely exempts unprepared food and groceries, and prescription drugs from the Washington state sales tax.
+Washington, however, does not exempt any purchases from state or local sales taxes.

-Washington does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.Like many other states, Washington levies a special sales tax on prepared food from restaraunts or other locations.
-The Washington restaraunt sales tax is 10%.
+Washington does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Washington does not have a specific restaraunt sales tax.

 Generally, the Washington sales tax is collected only from the end consumer, or the end user of the product.
 Customers buying products in bulk, as a business-to-business transaction, or buying with the intent to resell do not have to pay the Washington sales tax if they provide the seller with a Washington Sales Tax Exemption Certificate at the time of purchase.
 Most states will accept the Uniform Sales and Use Tax Certificate for this purpose, which is available from the Multistate Tax Commission here.

 Internet Sales Tax, or tax on purchases made over the internet, is currently a gray area in many states' tax codes.
 While most states can collect sales tax on internet purchases made within the state (the vendor and consumer are both located in Washington), taxation of interstate internet transactions is much more complicated.

 Currently New York, Rhode Island, North Carolina, Colorado, and Illinois have some form of online sales tax that also handles interstate transactions.
 For details on how Washington handles taxation of online sales, read more about online sales taxes in the United States.